Types of Microform, Their Differences, and Their Uses

 Aperture Cards

-How Microform Is Used
+How Each Type of Microform Is Used

 As the highest capacity option, microfilm is often used as a backup strategy due to the small size of the microfilm images.
 Typically, 16mm rolls are used for letter-sized pages (2,400 max), while 35mm rolls are used to store engineering drawings (600 max).

-Record Nations Microfilm ScanningMicrofiche is like a smaller version of microfilm.
+Microfiche is like a smaller version of microfilm.
 Microfiche sheets can be used like a micro-file folder to store and keep related images together.
 Because of its size, microfiche is typically used for standard page images.

 Finally, aperture cards are the most basic and smallest microform storage option.
 These cards only have a capacity for a single image.
-With a 35mm chip, aperture cards are ideal for storing engineering drawings or other large images.
+With a 35mm chip, aperture cards are ideal for storing engineering drawings or other large files.

-Microform Scanning: From Microfilm to Digital Files
+Migrating Microform to Digital Files

 • Saving time & improving access speed